 Together with StockX’s Detroit-based data wizards, we picked nine categories that highlight the best the sneaker world had to offer in 2018.
 We’ve highlighted everything from the most sold and most expensive shoes to the most profitable and even the day of the year sneakerheads spent most on kicks, courtesy of StockX data and illustrations by Dan Freebairn.

-Check out our findings below, and head to the comments to leave your thoughts.
+Check out our findings below, also don’t miss the illustrataed recap video below, then head to the comments to leave your thoughts.

 Unsurprisingly, the top-seller category includes some of the most iconic sneaker silhouettes, plus a few newcomers from YEEZY.
 The Nike Air Jordan 1 lands on the top of the podium for this category (there were 184 Jordan retro releases in 2018, and 60 of those were Jordan 1s) followed by the adidas Originals YEEZY Boost 350 V2, both of which stayed at top of mind throughout the year due to key releases that sustained interest in the silhouettes.
 Comparatively, there were only seven individual 350 V2 drops throughout the year, and four releases of the 500.